m1293b/no39/README_project2.md

   - Official site like W3School and Bootstrap help to create a great lyaout that functions well.
   - StackOverflow helped me to see how others solved the issues their code had and I manage to use some of the solutions after customising them to fit my code.
   <!-- I will include some of the StackOverFlow pages in my next project, that helped me solve the bugs I had.  -->

+## Deployment

+  - I used GitHub for version control and to deploy my website.
+I also used Gitpod and its workspace to develope the website.
+Both of these services are connected to my Virtual Studio Code application on my PC.
+I have also tried "Code-server" that is hosted in a docker container on my home server, but did not had enough time to configure it properly and it was using way too much RAM so I just used VSCode on my PC.